zamanapp/prayers-call/docs/guide/introduction.md

 ## What is it?

-Prayers.ts is a reactive library for calculating (Islamic) prayer times.
+prayers-call is a reactive library for calculating (Islamic) prayer times.
 It is built with typescript and can be used for both node and the browser.

-Based on [Adhan-js](https://github.com/batoulapps/adhan-js) at it's core.
-Prayers.ts aims to provide accurate and versatile calculations methods as well as a number of configurations useful for making needed adjustments for the final results.
+Based on [Adhan-js](https://github.com/batoulapps/adhan-js) at it's core. prayers-call aims to provide accurate and versatile calculations methods as well as a number of configurations useful for making needed adjustments for the final results.

-Prayers.ts also focuses on ease of use. we wanted to make the Api straightforward to use and understand while still providing the user all the powerful features they need.
+prayers-call also focuses on ease of use. we wanted to make the Api straightforward to use and understand while still providing the user all the powerful features they need.

 ## Why this library?